MadBomber/aigcm/README.md

    aigcm -m MODEL -c "Resolved issues as per JIRA ticket JIRA-1234"
    ```

 Including the JIRA ticket helps relate the commit to external tracking systems.

 Including multiple context strings:
    ```shell
    aigcm -m MODEL -c "Refactored for performance" -c "JIRA-1234"
    ```

 Multiple context strings can be added by repeating the `-c` option.

 Using environment variables in context:
    ```shell
    aigcm -c "Put the work ticket as the first entry on the subject line" -c "Ticket: $TICKET"
    ```

-   This allows you to dynamically include environment variables in your commit message.
+This allows you to dynamically include the value of environment variables in your commit message.

+## Advanced Usage

+### Defaults

+There are two important defaults of which you should be aware.
+The model controls how much it costs for aigcm to write the commit message for you.
+The style guide impacts how well the commit message is written.

+#### Model

+If you do not specify a model `aigcm` attempts to use `gpt-4o-mini` from OpenAI.
+If you want to use a different model or different provider the best way to do that is to create a shell alias like `alias aigcm='\aigcm --model o3-mini'` or `aigcm='\aigcm --model deepseek-r1 --provider ollama`

+#### Style Guide

+If you do not have a style guide named `COMMITS.md` in the root directory of your repo's working directory AND you do not specify a path to a style guid file using the `--style` option THEN `aigcm` will use its own default style guide.
+To print to STDOUT the default style guide use the `--default` option.

+### Private Repos

+When you specify a model or provider which is not associated with localhost processing, this gem issue an ERROR message when it is operating in a private repository.
+There are lots of security officiers and bosses who just do not want even a `git diff` to be shared outside of their control regardless of whether the provider "crosses their heart and hopes to die" that they do not use the data you send them.

+You can by-pass this check by using the option `--force-external` or my simply using a model/provider combination that you process locally on your computer.

+#### Private Repo Check Limitation

+This gem uses the `gh` command to determine if the repo is private.
+This means 1) your repo needs to be hosted on Github; and 2) you need to have the `gh` command installed on your machine AND logged into Github.
+If any one of these conditions is not true, then the gem may terminate with an exception.

 ### Style Guide Example